nawailkhan/FaceRecognition/README.md

 # 7. Displaying the frame:

 The code displays the frame with the bounding boxes and the name of the person.

+# Conclusion:
+In this code, we have implemented a face recognition system using the MTCNN algorithm and cosine similarity.
+The MTCNN algorithm is used to detect faces in images and videos, and cosine similarity is used to measure the similarity between the detected faces and the known faces.
+By comparing the encodings of the detected faces with the encodings of the known faces, we can identify the person with the highest similarity.
+This code can be used as a starting point for building more advanced face recognition systems.